Tips for better wearing comfort of progressive lenses

 All of this is completely natural, and will diminish within a short period of time - as you quickly adapt to your progressive lenses.
 However, more importantly: You should wear your new progressive lenses daily from the very beginning - from morning until evening.
 And age makes no difference, though the earlier you start wearing them, the easier it is to get used to them.

-If your new progressive lenses still do not feel comfortable after an adaptation period of approximately two or three weeks, your eye doctor will gladly help you further.
+If your new progressive lenses still do not feel comfortable after an adaptation period of approximately two or three weeks, your optician will gladly help you further.